 What is Sciencebase.com?

-Sciencebase.com is the place to be for active science communication on the web, covering all areas of scientific, technical, engineering, and medical topics in a timely and informative manner.
+Sciencebase.com is the place to be for active science communication on the web, we cover most areas of scientific, technical, engineering, and medical topics in a timely and informative manner.
 Articles and information are researched and written by David Bradley Science Writer.
 The name comes from the generic term for the underlying scientific infrastructure, the researchers, laboratories and equipment, research results, and the scientific literature - the science base, in other words.

 Who is Sciencebase.com for?